sch-data/retail-data-platform/README.md

 ## Project Overview

-This project explores the 2009–2010 portion of the UCI Online Retail II dataset using Python.
+This project explores the UCI Online Retail II dataset using Python.
 It currently includes data quality assessment, data cleaning, exploratory data analysis and data visualisation.
 Future versions will extend the project with SQL, dashboards, machine learning and data engineering features.

 ## Dataset

-The project uses the 2009–2010 transaction data from the UCI Online Retail II dataset.
+The current version of the project uses the 2009–2010 transaction data from the UCI Online Retail II dataset.
 The original dataset spans two years (2009–2011).
 The second year of data (2010–2011) will be used for later stages of the project to demonstrate automated data ingestion and pipeline processing.

 Download the dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/502/online+retail+ii) and place `online_retail_II.xlsx` in: